rishi-kulkarni/nsb-toolbox/README.md

 ![After Multiple Choice Correction](/docs/images/after_mc_correct.png)

+<a name="linting"></a>
 ## Linting

 If ```nsb format``` fails to parse a cell, it will raise linting errors by highlighting the question and printing the error in the command line.
-There are two levels of errors: parsing errors, which will highlight a cell red, and question structure errors, which will highlight the problematic structure yellow.
+There are two levels of errors: parsing errors, which will highlight a cell red, and question structure errors, which will highlight the problematic structure yellow. `nsb format` searches for the following errors:

+* The question has a class, subject, type, stem, and answer.
+Multiple Choice questions should also have four choices.
+* Question type is correctly labeled - Multiple Choice questions should have choices, Short Answer questions should not.
+* For multiple choice questions, the wording of the answer line should match the wording of the choice.

 For example:

 ![Linter Errors](/docs/images/linter_errors.png)